ORN Success Awards 2025 – Celebrating Excellence in Outdoor Recreation!

 A ten year partnership between Forestry England and Sport England, aims to foster a lifelong habit of physical activity by leveraging the natural environment of forests.

-(HIGHLY COMMENDED) Ramblers Scotland’s Community Outreach Project
+Ramblers Scotland’s Community Outreach Project - HIGHLY COMMENDED

 A project that aims to remove barriers that prevent refugees, asylum seekers, and people from Global Majority communities from accessing and enjoying Scotland’s outdoors.